Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto_secnumcloud/guide.en-gb.md

 You can find more about network planning in [NSX-T - First steps](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-01-first-steps).

-For additional guidance from Zerto, refer to [Planning Your Installation](https://help.zerto.com/bundle/Install.VC.HTML/page/Planning_Your_Installation.htm){.external}.
+For additional guidance from Zerto, refer to [Installing the Zerto Solution](https://help.zerto.com/bundle/Install.HV.HTML/page/Installing_the_Zerto_Solution.htm){.external}.

 ### Step 2: Plan Hosted Private Cloud resources